 Employee Business Expenses

 Through the 2017 tax year, employees were permitted to deduct business expenses paid out of pocket as part of the miscellaneous expenses deduction.
 However, this deduction was limited in two ways.
 First, you had to itemize to claim it, which means you could not claim the expenses and still have a standard deduction.
-Second, you could only deduct the portion of your expenses that, when combined with other miscellaneous deductions, exceeded 2 percent of your adjusted gross income.
+Second, you could only deduct the portion of your itemized deductions for business expenses that, when combined with other miscellaneous deductions, exceeded 2 percent of your adjusted gross income.
 For example, if your adjusted gross income was $50,000 and you paid $1,500 in unreimbursed business expenses, your deduction would only be $500 and you would see a greater benefit from claiming the standard deduction.

 Under the tax changes effective beginning with the 2018 tax year, the miscellaneous deduction for employee expenses is disallowed through the 2025 tax year.
 This means that if you’re an employee, you can’t claim a deduction for your unreimbursed business expenses regardless of whether you itemize your deductions.

 - tax forms image by Chad McDermott from Fotolia.com